smatechnologies/ibm-i-agent-docs/docs/restricted-mode/operations.md

 IBM has programmed the IBM i Save operations so that an attempt to save objects to a save file that is not empty will cause a Program Message with message ID CPA4067 to be issued, rather than a typical error message as might be sent to the system operator message queue.
 Program Messages are unique because they are displayed on a specially formatted interactive message display screen for interactive jobs and there is no way to program the IBM i to automatically detect or respond to Program Messages in this format.
 This same error might occur if an attempt is made to save objects to a tape media that has not been properly formatted (when the Save command does not include a parameter that specifies to overwrite any existing tape content).

-It is the responsibility of the system operations or administration staff to take all necessary measures to prevent this unique circumstance from occurring in order to depend on OpCon/xps to fully automate restricted mode operations.
+It is the responsibility of the system operations or administration staff to take all necessary measures to prevent this unique circumstance from occurring in order to depend on OpCon to fully automate restricted mode operations.
 SMA suggests the possibility of including an extra step in a Restricted Mode Script that will intentionally clear an existing save file before a separate Script Action is used to actually perform a Save operation to that save file.

 ## Running a Restricted Mode Process